To continuously improve the user experience

 A cookie is information stored on your computer by a website that you visit.
 Cookies often store your settings for a website, such as your preferred language or location.
 This allows the site to present you with personalized information corresponding to your needs.

 Cookies can store a wide variety of information, including personally identifiable information (such as your name, mailing address, email address, or phone number).
-However, this information can only be retained if you provide it - websites cannot gain access to information that you have not provided to them and cannot access other files on your computer.
+However, this information can only be retained if you provide it.
+Websites cannot gain access to information that you have not provided to them and cannot access other files on your computer.

-These are cookies that allow us to know the use and performance of our site and to improve its operation. (for example, the most frequently visited pages, Internet users' searches in the search engine, etc.)
+These are cookies that allow us to know the use and performance of our website and to improve its operation. (for example, the most frequently visited pages, Internet users' searches in the search engine, etc.)

 No third-party cookies (example advertising tracking) is used on our website.

 In order to manage cookies as closely as possible to your expectations, we invite you to configure your browser taking into account the purpose of cookies as mentioned above.

 The European Union wishes to further protect the personal data of Internet users with the directive on cookies.
 Basically, the EU distinguishes between technically necessary cookies and unnecessary cookies: